Cheva14/Connect-X/README.md

 ## Objectives

 This project has two main objectives
-1. Review C, Scheme, Javascript, and Ruby.
+1. Review C, Scheme, Javascript, Ruby, and C#.
 2. Serve as a project to which I can compare programming languages